Share

 Leasehold studio investment Liverpool 2018: seeking other owners?

-In 2018, an investor acquired a 250-year leasehold studio apartment located in a Liverpool city centre development.
-The property was originally marketed as student accommodation, complete with a guaranteed rental income, making it an attractive proposition for those seeking steady returns in the buy-to-let market.
+In 2018, the landlord acquired a 250-year leasehold studio apartment within a Liverpool city centre development.
+The property was promoted as student accommodation, offering investors the appeal of a guaranteed rental income stream.
+Such schemes often attract landlords seeking steady returns in a buoyant rental market driven by student demand.

-Moreover, the investor is reaching out to other owners who purchased leasehold units in similar Liverpool developments between 2017 and 2019.
-The aim is to connect with those who have experienced comparable problems, such as void periods, management company insolvency, service charge disputes, or council tax liabilities.
+The landlord is keen to establish contact with other investors who purchased leasehold units in Liverpool student accommodation or serviced apartment schemes between 2017 and 2019.
+This outreach aims to identify others who have experienced similar problems, such as void periods, insolvency of management companies, disputes over service charges, or unexpected council tax liabilities.

 What this means for landlords